ranieremenezes/easyfermi/README.md

 To acknowledge _easyfermi_ in a publication, please cite  [de Menezes, R (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv220611272D/abstract).

-Since _easyfermi_ relies on _fermipy_, _gammapy_, _astropy_, and _emcee_, please also cite [Wood et al. 2017](https://ui.adsabs.harvard.edu/abs/2017ICRC...35..824W/abstract), [Donath et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...678A.157D/abstract), [Astropy Collaboration et al. 2018](https://ui.adsabs.harvard.edu/abs/2018AJ....156..123A/abstract), and [Foreman-Mackey et al. 2013](https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract)
+Since _easyfermi_ relies on _fermipy_, _gammapy_, _astropy_, and _emcee_, please also cite [Wood et al. 2017](https://ui.adsabs.harvard.edu/abs/2017ICRC...35..824W/abstract), [Donath et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...678A.157D/abstract), [Astropy Collaboration et al. 2018](https://ui.adsabs.harvard.edu/abs/2018AJ....156..123A/abstract), and [Foreman-Mackey et al. 2013](https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract).

-I want to thank Clodomir Vianna for helping me design easyfermi, for making the easyfermi logo, and for the several hours of discussion about this project.
-Clodomir is the one responsible for making easyfermi user-friendly.
-Thanks to Fabio Cafardo, Lucas Costa Campos, and Raí Menezes for their help and strong support in this project.
-A big thanks to Alessandra Azzollini, Douglas Carlos, Kaori Nakashima, Lucas Siconato, Matt Pui, and Romana Grossova, the first users/testers of easyfermi.

-The EBL models adopted in easyFermi are from:
+The EBL models adopted in _easyfermi_ are from:
  - Franceschini et al. 2008 (http://adsabs.harvard.edu/abs/2008A%26A...487..837F)
  - Finke et al. 2010 (http://adsabs.harvard.edu/abs/2009arXiv0905.1115F)
  - Dominguez et al. 2011 (http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1007.1459)
  - Franceschini & Rodighiero 2017 (https://ui.adsabs.harvard.edu/abs/2017A%26A...603A..34F/abstract)
  - Saldana-Lopez et al. 2021 (https://ui.adsabs.harvard.edu/abs/2021MNRAS.507.5144S/abstract)

-The data files here were collected from the gammapy repository at https://github.com/gammapy/gammapy-data/tree/main/ebl

-If you make use of EBL correction via easyfermi, please cite these papers and gammapy (https://ui.adsabs.harvard.edu/abs/2023A%26A...678A.157D/abstract).
+If you make use of EBL correction via _easyfermi_, please cite the papers corresponding to the adopted EBL models.
+The EBL data files in this repository were collected from the _gammapy_ repository at https://github.com/gammapy/gammapy-data/tree/main/ebl

+I want to thank Clodomir Vianna for helping me design _easyfermi_, for making the _easyfermi_ logo, and for the several hours of discussion about this project.
+Clodomir is the one responsible for making _easyfermi_ user-friendly.
+Thanks to Fabio Cafardo, Lucas Costa Campos, and Raí Menezes for their help and strong support in this project.
+A big thanks to Alessandra Azzollini, Douglas Carlos, Kaori Nakashima, Lucas Siconato, Matt Pui, and Romana Grossova, the first users/testers of _easyfermi_.

  <br>
 <p align="center" width="100%">